Everything You Need to Know About Ad Extensions

 Price Extensions

-Price extensions appear below your ad and show specific products and pricing information.

-They can display in a couple different ways:
+Price extensions display specific products and pricing underneath your ad.
+They can display in a couple of different ways, as shown below (circled in red).

 Each price extension has its own link.

-People who click on your price extension will be taken straight to the product on your website.
+When people click, they go straight to the product on your website.

 When to Use

 Use these extensions when you want to highlight a particular product or service.
+They can help you move inventory faster.

-- Even if your product isn’t the cheapest one on the market, price extensions can still be a useful lead qualifier.
+- Some advertisers are reluctant to use price extensions because their products aren’t the cheapest on the market.
+However, price extensions can serve as a useful lead qualifier.

-- Ads with price extensions can have higher click-through rates than those that don’t, according to some case studies.
+- Some case studies suggest that ads with price extensions have higher click-through-rates than those that don’t.

 Promotion Extensions

-Promotion extensions let you highlight sales and promotions in your ads:
+Promotion extensions allow you to highlight sales and promotions in your ads, as below (circled in red):

-You choose the label (appearing in bold).
-Here the label used is “Deal,” but you can use other labels (e.g., “Back-to-school” or “Mother’s Day”).
+You get to choose the label (in bold).
+Here we’ve used “Deal,” but you can also use labels such as “Back-to-school” or “Mother’s Day.”

 When to Use